pamelac21/Just-Tech-News/README.md

 * Drops tables if changes are made making Sequelize create new tables if the data model or model associations have changed by using the command `sequelize.sync({force:true})` in the `server.js` file

+* IMPORTANT!!!
+Make sure this PUT route is defined before the `/:id` PUT route, though.
+Otherwise, Express.js will think the word "upvote" is a valid parameter for `/:id`.

 ## Tools
 `JawsDB` Add-On (Links to an external site.) is a Heroku add-on that provides a fully functional MySQL database server for use with your Heroku application.